AlienX77-cmd/AlienX77-cmd/README.md

 - 📖 Currently learning Deep Learning and Applied Artificial Intelligence in Finance (Yves Hilpisch).
 - 👯 Looking for Data Analytics and Machine Learning internship (Starting from 03 April, 2023 to 09 June, 2023)
-- ✨ My public repositories are for showing my practice coding projects and university assignments
+- ✨ My public repositories are for showing my practice coding projects and university assignments.
 - 🪙 DeFi project (university CeFi&DeFi course's assignment) will begin around February, 2023 - (Blockchain, Solidity, and Full Stack Web3 Development using JavaScript and NextJS).
 - 🤵 Pronouns: He/Him